hoodiehq-archive/documentation/worker.md

 The callback will get passed two arguments, we ignore the error for now.
 See *Error Handling* below for more details.

-Now we can set up the changes listening:
+Now we can set up the changes listener.
+This goes inside the `WorkerLog()` function at the top, after our initial `console.log("Logger started.");`.

     var changes = new CouchDBChanges("http://127.0.0.1:5984/");
-    changes.follow("mydatabase", this._changesCallback, {}, {
+    changes.follow("myDatabaseName", this._changesCallback, {}, {
         include_docs: true}
     );

+If this is your first stop after the introductory [getting started-readme](https://github.com/hoodiehq/documentation/blob/master/development-setup.md), try following a user database.
+If you've run all the code examples from the readme, `joe$example_com` will work as a database name.

 Before we can test our new changes listener, we need to start up a CouchDB instance.
 Make sure its location matches what we put in the code above.
 We assume that it runs on your local machine on the default port, and that we are using a database called `mydatabase` to test things.
 See [*CouchDB Setup Options*](TBD) for alternative ways to use CouchDB.
 See [*Serving Multiple Databases*](below) for details on how not to hard code the database name for a single database into your worker.